-Though I had never heard of "invert sugar" before, I tend to trust Cook's Illustrated and I can personally attest that these cookies are tasty.
+Though I had never heard of "invert sugar" before, I tend to trust the mad kitchen scientist types at Cook's Illustrated and I can personally attest that these cookies are tasty.
 I hope you enjoy every chewy, decadent bite!
 I recommend eating them with a glass of cold milk if you're one of the lucky few who is not lactose intolerant.

 Makes 1 1/2 dozen 3-inch cookies